cherubin-umuragwa/StudentRecordManagementSystem/docs/PROJECT_STRUCTURE.md

 # Project Structure

-This document describes the organization of the Student Grade Management System.
+This document describes the organization of the Student Record Management System.

 ## Directory Structure